pbpyrojust/marketing-emails/README.md

-# mavenlink-emails
+# marketing-emails
-HTML email templates for Mavenlink
+HTML email templates for a marketing company

 ## Build Commands